Meritorious Military Pilot of the German Democratic Republic

 Meritorious Military Pilot of the GDR (Verdienter Militärflieger der DDR) was the highest honorary title awarded to military pilots of the East German National People's Army.
-It was given in form of a Medal.
+It was given in the form of a medal.
 Established on August 1, 1974 by the Council of Ministers of the GDR, it was awarded until the dissolution of the GDR in 1990.

 Award criteria

 The honorary title could be awarded for: